Skip to main content

 #

-• Roads and travel: Before holidays and long weekends, important access roads can get busier, especially in the afternoon and evening of the day before.
+• Roads and travel: Before holidays and long weekends, important exit roads can get busier, especially in the afternoon and evening of the day before.
 If you are planning a longer trip, an early start is worth it.

 Schools / Work / Authorities